wizzdi/flexicore-boot-integration-demo/README.md

 This Repository demonstrates how to add FlexiCore Boot capabilities to an existing Spring Boot project.
 The code has few branches, each presents additional capabilities, starting with a basic Spring application.

+The basic application has no FlexiCore dependencies and is changed to include these capabilities, from that point on, the basic application is expanded via plugins, this include domain model changes, APIs and finally FlexiCore dynamic User interface support.

+**Note**: the instructions here have been verified on clean Windows 10 virtual machine, step by step, however, if anything goes wrong, contact info@wizzdi.com for support.

 This example uses a database and is configured to use PostgreSQL database.

 ## Three different options for running this demo